jonthwright/JavaSnake/README.md

 The following controls that are required to play the game includes:

-* Spacebar : Start game during main menu
+* Spacebar : Start game (only when on the main menu)
 * W-key/Up arrow key: Change snake head direction to go up (only when snake head direction is pointing left or right)
 * S-key/Down arrow key: Change snake head direction to go down (only when snake head direction is pointing left or right)
 * A-key/Left arrow key: Change snake head direction to go left (only when snake head direction is pointing up or down)